Grilled Chicken Margherita

 FAQ

-- How do I keep chicken breasts from drying out on the grill?
+- How do I keep the chicken from drying out on the grill?

-- Can I make this indoors without a grill?
+- Can I make this without a grill?

-- What if I do not have balsamic vinegar?
+- What if I do not like pesto?

 Serving Suggestions